Fede3751/IoT-Project/README.md

 **iot_project_grader**<br>
   &emsp; Used to visualize the current score, by reading values outputted by the tester<br>
 **iot_project_target_animator**<br>
-  &emsp; C++ package currently used only to change color of the sphere in the simulation<br>
+  &emsp; C++ package currently used only to change color of the spheres in the simulation<br>
 **iot_project_interfaces**<br>
   &emsp; Stores all the interfaces used in this workspace<br>
 **iot_project_solution**<br>